Physics-50/Module-2/docs/week3.md

 ## Data collection

-Collect a set of data analogous to the data you collected last week but now using the 1000 line/mm gratings.
+Collect a set of data analogous to the data you collected last week but now using the 1000 line/mm grating.
 This will give you the necessary data to complete this week's checkpoint.
-You should expect to spend the majority of your time in lab this week on this task.
+You should expect to spend the majority of your time in lab this week on this data collection and analysis.

 As a reminder (repeat of last week's instructions):

 To collect a complete $$x$$ vs. $$L$$ dataset, make sure to do the following:

 + Choose five values of $$L$$.
 Last week we recommended a range of $$L$$ values from about 15 cm to about 60 cm.
-You may find this more difficult when working with the 1000 lines/mm gratings as the $$x$$ values will be larger.
+You may find this more difficult when working with the 1000 line/mm gratings as the $$x$$ values will be larger.
 You should still choose five $$L$$ values over as wide a range as you can in the space you have available.
+Don't be afraid to make small adjustments to the experimental setup to help you get high-quality data for a large range of $$L$$ values.

-+ Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Mini-question 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
-Be sure to **only use the 1000 line/mm diffraction gratings.** You should enter your data in the tab: "Week 3: 1000 lines/mm" in the Google sheets spreadsheet assigned to you for this class.
++ Collect five measurements of $$x$$ for each $$L$$ value, making sure that between each measurement of $$x$$ you reset all the parameters you determined you needed to in  [Mini-question 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"}.
+Be sure to **only use the 1000 line/mm diffraction grating.** You should enter your data in the tab: "Week 3: 1000 lines/mm" in the Google sheets spreadsheet assigned to you for this class.

 + For each $$L$$ value, compute the mean value of $$x$$ from your five trials and the random uncertainty as measured by the SEM.

 + Prepare a .csv file with your $$x\pm \delta x$$ and $$L$$ data.
-There is a new tab in your Google sheets worksheet, prepared for this: "Week 2: Plotting 500 lines/mm data".
+There is a new tab in your Google Sheets worksheet, prepared for this: "Week 3: Plotting 1000 lines/mm data".
 Be sure to change the column headings to reflect your data as these will appear as axes labels on your fit.

 + Load the .csv file with your data into the [curve fitting script introduced previously](https://physics.hmc.edu/fitter/), selecting "linear" under the "kind" pull-down menu.